-Getting a good website developed is the first key to creating an indelible brand presence online.
-However what many digital marketers and web developers don’t factor in, is the optimization of the website to attract search engines.
+Having a good website is the primary key to creating an indelible brand presence online.
+However, what many web developers don’t factor in, is the optimization of the website to attract visitors on the search engines or develop the right keyword strategy.
 Thus, when a business gets a website ready, it has a scintillating brand identity ready.
 But sadly, their customers don’t even know they exist!
-Simply because the business owner didn’t factor in the criticality of proper search engine optimization (SEO) techniques to be implemented in parallel to website development, or as a post launch exercise.
+Simply because the business owner didn’t factor in the criticality of proper search engine optimization (SEO) techniques to be implemented in parallel to website development, or as a post-launch exercise.

 For this query, the company needs to figuratively step into the buyer’s shoes.
 They need to determine different personas or psychographics of their target buyers and then see what they might type in their search query.
 Typical examples of search queries for the lawn mower supplier would be “How to mow gardens”, “Steps to clean lawn mower”, “benefits of lawn mowing on property value”.